Chroma: The Vector Database That Doesn't Make You Think About Vectors

 Technical Insight

-Here’s a complete RAG implementation in under 15 lines:
+Here's a complete RAG pipeline in under ten lines:

 import chromadb